JeffersonLab/epics2kafka/README.md

 We are examining various APIs for interacting with Kafka and Pulsar.
 This project in particular is examining leveraging Kafka as infrastructure - using Kafka "Connector" or "Streams" insteads of basic Producer API such that scaling and high availability are provided.
 Why re-invent a custom clustering system, load balancing, etc?

+We have a demo server (internal only) at kafkatest.acc.jlab.org.
+Instructions on how to setup a server can be found here: [Internal Wiki](https://accwiki.acc.jlab.org/do/view/SysAdmin/ApacheKafka), or use the public docs:  https://kafka.apache.org/.

 ## Deploy
 Three steps are required to deploy the CA Source Connector to an existing Kafka installation: